namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 The DigiTax API is built with various industry standards for API platforms in mind.
 Read more on this [here](https://ng.docs.digitax.tech/reference/using-the-digitax-nigeria-api#digitax-api).

-> We invite you to use **DigiTax Nigeria API** to integrate your system with FIRS e-Invoicing System for automation and to reduce platform-hopping
+> We invite you to use **DigiTax Nigeria API** to integrate your system with FIRS E-Invoicing System for automation and to reduce platform-hopping

 ***